epogrebnyak/lamr/README.md

 ### P1.
 Jump Into Programming.

-> Start learning with Python syntax and usage.
+> Start learning Python syntax and usage.

 Where to run a Python program – Language syntax – Exercises – Asking questions right (MVCE) – Code practice at Leetcode, Codewars, etc.